 Golf Swing Form is how you make the golf swing and it’s usually broken down into pieces, such as the takeaway, the backswing, the transition or the downswing.
 But that’s not where it stops.
 There is also, backswing plane, wrist hinge, follow through and more.

 Does it help?
-I know many golfers who will agree that this type of instruction helps by replacing one problem with another.
-Sometimes those tips are spot on, so I’m not here to bash any instructor who is giving you free golf swing tips.
+I know many golfers who will agree that this type of instruction only replaces one problem with another.
+But sometimes those tips are spot on, so I’m not here to bash any instructor who is giving you free golf swing tips.

 Let’s compare it to walking.

 If I were to teach you how to walk properly based on form it would go something like this…

 Start by stepping off with either foot.
 You want to lift your knee 35 degrees and lean forward 17 degrees at the same time.
 As you lean forward, roll across the back foot and bend your knee 22 degrees.
 As soon as the stepping foot touches the ground on the heel, push off with the back foot and pick the foot up bringing the knee to 72 degrees until the foot passes the now planted front foot.
 Once the back foot passes the planted foot, allow the knee to extend to 30 degrees in preparation to land that foot.

 And a good tip would be something like: Don’t forget to roll your knee outward slightly when stepping past the planted foot…

 Get the picture?
 How long would it take you to learn to walk that way?
 Yet, that’s how golf is taught.

 The golf swing, taught as form is taught as something that happens around the outside of your body, but where does the golf swing come from?
 It starts internally in your brain and the message gets sent out to the muscles from the brain.
 Then the muscles act on the messages the brain is sending them.